Brigitte Bardot: Rise to stardom: 1956–1962

+In gaining her present eminence, Brigitte Bardot has had certain advantages beyond those she was born with.
+Like the European sports car, she has arrived on the American scene at a time when the American public is ready, even hungry, for something racier and more realistic than the familiar domestic product.

 During her early career, professional photographer Sam Lévin's photos contributed to the image of Bardot's sensuality.
-One showed Bardot from behind, dressed in a white corset.
 British photographer Cornel Lucas made images of Bardot in the 1950s and 1960s that have become representative of her public persona.

-Bardot followed And God Created Woman with La Parisienne (1957), a comedy co-starring Charles Boyer for director Boisrond.
-She was reunited with Vadim in another melodrama The Night Heaven Fell (1958) and played a criminal who seduced Jean Gabin in In Case of Adversity (1958).
+Bardot followed And God Created Woman up with La Parisienne (1957), a comedy co-starring Charles Boyer for director Boisrond.
+She was reunited with Vadim in another melodrama The Night Heaven Fell (1958), and played a criminal who seduced Jean Gabin in In Case of Adversity (1958).
 The latter was the 13th most seen movie of the year in France.
-In 1958, Bardot became the highest-paid French actress.
+In 1958, Bardot became the highest-paid actress in the country of France.

 The Female (1959) for director Julien Duvivier was popular, but Babette Goes to War (1959), a comedy set in World War II, was a huge hit, the fourth biggest movie of the year in France.
 Also widely seen was Come Dance with Me (1959) from Boisrond.

-Her next film was the courtroom drama The Truth (1960), from Henri-Georges Clouzot.
+Bardot's next film was courtroom drama The Truth (1960), from Henri-Georges Clouzot.
 It was a highly publicised production, which resulted in Bardot having an affair and attempting suicide.
 The film was Bardot's biggest commercial success in France, the third biggest hit of the year, and was nominated for the Academy Award for Best Foreign Film.
 Bardot was awarded a David di Donatello Award for Best Foreign Actress for her role in the film.

-She made a comedy with Vadim, Please, Not Now!
-(1961), and had a role in the all-star anthology, Famous Love Affairs (1962).

-Bardot starred alongside Marcello Mastroianni in a film inspired by her life in A Very Private Affair (Vie privée, 1962), directed by Louis Malle.
-More popular in France was Love on a Pillow (1962), another for Vadim.